use nginx proxy manager with home assistant to access many network devices

 - forward public tcp port 8888 to private port 80 on the IP address of your Home Assistant computer

-- do not forward public tcp ports 80 or 81 to any computer.
+- do not forward public tcp ports 80 or 81 to any other computer.

 temporarily edit your configuration.yaml to set up nginx